Truck Driver and Drug Use Accident Lawyer in West Houston

 The three most common drugs found in drivers are cocaine, opioids, and marijuana.
 This increase in drug use results in commercial truck accidents that put not just themselves but other drivers at great risk.

-The Stephens Law Firm, an experienced semi-truck accident lawyer in Houston, TX; is prepared to hold commercial truck drivers accountable for their negligence, especially 18-wheeler drivers.
+The Stephens Law Firm, an experienced semi-truck accident lawyer in West Houston; is prepared to hold commercial truck drivers accountable for their negligence, especially 18-wheeler drivers.
 However, before compensation can be obtained, there must be adequate proof drugs impaired the driver.

 Here’s what you need to know about truck driver drug use cases if you’re seeking justice following an accident.

 West Houston Truck Drivers Under the Influence

 To receive compensation for any truck wreck you were the victim of, the driver must be found with drugs in their system.
 This can be determined through testing, but tests don’t happen immediately at the scene of the accident.
 That is why it’s imperative to look at the driver’s physical signs for drug use indications—your account of the events matter.